 - Offers Private Labeling or Kitting

-Contact Remke for All Your Stainless Steel Cord Grip Needs
+Contact Remke for Quality Stainless Steel Cord Grips

 Our products are proudly made in the USA, and we can customize any cable assembly to your exact specs with our Custom Engineered Solutions program for no additional cost!
 We’re entirely focused on meeting the needs of a single customer to develop application-specific, custom stainless steel cable connectors that meet precise specifications.